-Couples who are on their first date, for example, communicate differently than those who’ve been together for years.
 The same goes for how you communicate with your new customers and those who are most valuable to your brand—your VIPs.

 With your VIP customers, you already know about their unique interests and what motivates them, so you can tailor your marketing messages accordingly.
 After all, they already know and love your brand, so you don’t have to educate them in the same way you would a brand new customer.

 This relationship also gives you room to be creative and less salesy with your marketing messages—something brands with a European audience have plenty of practice with, since their consumers are typically more receptive to softer advertising than their American counterparts.

 So whether you want to increase the lifetime value (CLV) you get from already loyal customers, keep them coming back for more, or simply make your brand more memorable, pouring a little love into your VIP customers’ inboxes is a great way to start.

 Read on to learn how to identify who your brands VIPs are, how to communicate with them, and how 5 brands from the UK and mainland Europe do it with subtle finesse.

 Who are your brand’s VIPs?